TheLeaderDev/Code-Snippets/shamsi-datetime/README.md

 <br>

-> **License Notice:** Anyone who wants to use this code or project **must keep and respect the LICENSE file included alongside the code**.
-Only in this case is legal use without violating copyright permitted.
+> **Important License Notice:** To use this project or any of my code and projects, **it is required that the LICENSE file is present in every path where my code or projects are used**.
+Only in this case is legal use without violating copyright permitted by me.
+> Complying with this demonstrates your support and respect for me as the developer.
 > To get the LICENSE file, [click here](https://github.com/TheLeaderDev/Code-Snippets/blob/main/LICENSE).

 <br>